MattAdote/nyikes_rms/README.md

 ## Getting started

-This guide addresses the REST API server component of Nyikes RMS
+This guide addresses the REST API server component of Nyikes RMS.

 ### Installation